jacobRaw/MTRN4231_burger_bot/README.md

 **6. user_input Package**
 &rarr; inputNode:

-- Captures user inputs for menu items and sends them to the brain node
+- Captures user inputs for menu items and identifies the correct recipe.
+- Sends the recipe as an ingredient list to the brain node.

 ### Custom message types and interfaces: